 Here are some sequences that include this non-diatonic chord (in bold) together with diatonic chords:

 D – F – G – A

 G – Bb – C – D

-You could of coarse include some minor chords as well, but sequences was meant to show you different possibilities for major chord exclusively, which for example could help you with power chords progressions.
-In other words, you could also change the sequences from major to power chords, for example: A5 - E5 - C5 - D5.
+You could include some minor chords as well, but these sequences were meant to show different possibilities for major chords exclusively, which for example could help you with power chord progressions.
+You can change the sequences from major to power chords, for example: A5 - E5 - C5 - D5.

 Major and minor combined

 In many occasions you want both major and minor in your progressions.
-Here is a list with chord groups that will sound good and include both.
+Here is a list with chord groups that sound good and include both categories.